Focus! The Basics of Photography

 Photography is more than quick snap shots of friends and family.
-Photography is a rewarding way to explore and discover the world, and engages ones curiosity, creativity and imagination.
+Photography is a rewarding way to explore and discover the world, and engages one's curiosity, creativity and imagination.
 Merging art with craft, science and math, photography engages the mind completely.
-As the modern iteration of the ancient craft of observation of the landscape, photography has long been a passion for many who visit the stunning beauty of the north shore.
+As the modern iteration of the ancient craft of observation of the landscape, photography has long been a passion for many who visit the stunning beauty of the North Shore.
 These days, cameras can seem complicated with more bells and whistles than needed: that complication takes away from one’s ability to effectively utilize curiosity, creativity and imagination during the creation of a photo.
-In this course, instructor Bryan Hansel will demystify camera settings, such as aperture, shutter speed, ISO, white balance, focus systems and more.
+In this course, professional photographer, Bryan Hansel will demystify camera settings, such as aperture, shutter speed, ISO, white balance, focus systems and more.
 Students will learn to shoot in manual mode and feel confident using those bells and whistles to accomplish their goals by the end of the class.
 This is a great introduction to a variety of photography workshops taught at North House.

 You will need the following tools for this class:

 USB flash drive

 Feel free to bring your favorite tools and whatever materials you might feel appropriate for this course.

 Once registered, students will receive a confirmation email with further class information.
 Please call us if you haven't received it within 24 hours.